 - Trevor Dion Nicholas plays Genie.
 Trevor comes from the Broadway production of the show.
 His previous credits include Rent, The Wizard Of Oz and Into The Woods.

-- Don Gallagher plays Jafar.
-Don is a seasoned theatre actor with credits in Les Misérables, Priscilla Queen Of The Desert and The Producers.
+- Fred Johanson plays Jafar.
+Fred is a seasoned international theatre actor with credits in Sunset Boulevard and Evita.

 - Nick Cavaliere plays Iago.
 With credits including Zorro, Guys And Dolls, and City Of Angels, Nick is a very familiar face in the West End.
 In the 1992 film, Iago was a parrot and voiced by the very distinctive Gilbert Gottfried.